For Immediate Release

 The American Humanist Association was founded in 1941 and is headquartered in Washington, DC.
 The AHA’s honorary president, until his death in July 2012, was author Gore Vidal.

 Each year since 1953 the AHA has presented its Humanist of the Year award to an important humanist activist or intellectual.
 The 2012 award was presented to Gloria Steinem.
-Past recipients include Carl Sagan, Bill Nye, Steven Pinker, Margaret Sanger, Ted Turner, Alice Walker, Betty Friedan, and Rebecca Goldstein.
+Past recipients include Carl Sagan, Bill Nye, Steven Pinker, Margaret Sanger, Ted Turner, Betty Friedan, and Rebecca Goldstein.

 Elections of the officers were effective January 1, 2013.